traebrown/Jwt-UserMicroservice-SpringBoot-SpringSecurity/README.md

 ## Security
 This project uses JWT for secure authentication and Spring Security for authorization checks.
 Passwords are stored in hashed form for added security.

-## Contributing
-Feel free to fork this repository and submit pull requests to contribute to this project.
-Please make sure to update tests as appropriate.

 ## Contact
 If you have any questions or would like to contact me regarding employment opportunities, please email me at trae.brown24@outlook.com.